seyiadekoya/alx-low_level_programming/0x0B-malloc_free/README.md

-This are tasks that explore the malloc, realloc & calloc functionalities
+This repository contains projects that explore the malloc, realloc & calloc functionalities in C.